"This site requires JavaScript to work correctly"

 Partners: TC Grafenau, Ingenieurbüro Muhr GmbH, Kumovis GmbH, nebumind GmbH

-• SensoTwin - Sensor integrated digital twin for high performance fibre composite applications
+• SensoTwin - Sensor-integrated digital twin for high-performance fibre composite applications

 Partners: TC Freyung, TUM, TÜV Süd Industries Service GmbH, Enercon, Fos4x, UL International GmbH

-• AutoClean - Development of an automated post-processing line with integrated AI-based quality control
+• AutoClean - Development of an automated post-processing line with integrated AI-based quality control and sorting station

-and sorting station for components from powder bed based 3D printing
+and sorting station for components from powder bed-based 3D printing

 Partners: TC Cham, SHL Automatisierungstechnik AG, thinkTEC3D GmbH

-• Deployables Cubed GmbH - This project is about the development of a mini-satellite, which is to deliver a power of 100W by the end of the deployment.
-Furthermore, the structure is to be designed in such a way that it can be stowed in the volume of a cube with an edge length of 10 cm, can be transported safely, unfolds smoothly at the mission target and does not weigh more than two kilograms.
-To meet the specified boundary conditions, the implementation of an integral fibre-reinforced support structure with novel joints is being investigated.
+• Powercube - Deployables Cubed GmbH - This project is about the development of a mini-satellite, which should deliver a power of 100W until the end of the mission.
+Furthermore, the structure is to be designed in such a way that it can be stowed in the volume of a cube with an edge length of 10 cm, can be transported safely, unfolds easily at the mission target and does not weigh more than two kilograms.
+In order to comply with the specified boundary conditions, the implementation of an integral fibre-reinforced carrier structure with innovative joints is being investigated.
+Deployment simulations and tests are being carried out to validate the concepts.

-• HiPower - Industrial research and construction of a prototype for a novel 100W high power solar panel subsystem for New
+• HiPower - Industrial research and construction of a prototype for a novel 100W high power solar panel subsystem for New Space NanoSats and SmallSats Partner: Deployables Cubed GmbH

 • SurfMod3Dton - Functionalisation of 3D (FDM) components for detonation coating